pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/adding-an-application.md

 - ECS application

 There are two ways to register an application:
-- From the application configuration in your Git repository (recommended)
+- Scanning the unused application configuration files in Git to add (recommended)
-- From the web UI
+- Manually configure application information

 ## From the application configuration in your Git repository (recommended)
 In this way, you define all information in the application configuration defined in the Git repository and use it as a single source of truth.